Calcium - 20Ca: uses

 The following uses for calcium are gathered from a number of sources as well as from anecdotal comments.
-I'd be delighted to receive corrections as well as additional referenced uses (please use the feedback mechanism to add uses).
+I would be delighted to receive corrections as well as additional referenced uses.

 - reducing agent for the preparation of metals such as thorium, uranium, zirconium, etc.